gkellogg/gkellogg.github.io/_posts/2012-03-30-browserid-versus-ddos.md

 browser and pointing to their profile page, a service can determine that

 the profile page actually belongs to the user.
-(There&#8217;s much more to it,
+(There's much more to it,

 you can read more in the [WebID